PAYG Instalment Posting

 PAYG instalment posting

 The impact of this entry is visible on your Balance Sheet.
 While the net effect on your total assets is zero, the composition has changed: your cash has been exchanged for a new asset, Prepaid Income Tax.
-This account tracks the cumulative credit you hold with the tax office, which will be cleared at the end of the financial year.
+This account tracks the cumulative credit you hold with the tax office, which will be cleared at the end of the financial year (Step 2).
 With each quarterly payment, this balance will grow; for instance, after four instalments of $2,500, the account will total $10,000.

 PAYG instalment posting 2

-Step 2: The Year-End Adjustment
+๐Ÿ‘ฃ Step 2: The Year-End Adjustment

 This is where the process diverges based on your business structure.
 The year-end journal entry is fundamentally different for companies and sole traders.

-A) For Companies and Trusts: Recognising a Business Expense
+A) For Companies and Trusts

 A company is a separate legal entity from its owners.
 Therefore, its income tax is a legitimate business expense.
 At year-end, you must record this expense and apply your prepayments against it.